 Does he need the money?
 No.

-The same way Roger Bannister inspired others with his four minute mile, the first bonafide guru who builds an organization fast will inspire others.
+The same way Roger Bannister inspired others with his four minute mile, the first bonafide guru who builds an organization that lasts will inspire others to do the same.

 Can you imagine what would happen if a few of these influencers teamed up and launched at the same time?